Holding classes in a virtual or hybrid learning environment

 Synchronous classes in a hybrid classroom

 The following options are available for conducting the synchronous phase in a hybrid classroom; i.e. combining in-person attendance in a physical classroom with a live webcast for those not present:

 - To facilitate the inclusion of students who cannot be present (hybrid classroom), the university is providing the faculties with technical resources and guides for use as much as possible (recording or streaming software and AV media kits with camera, room microphone and tripod).

-- Two options are available for recording and webcasting software: Zoom (for small classes with high interactivity) and, starting in September, a trial version of Panopto (large classes with minimal interactivity).
+- Two options are available for recording and webcasting software: Panopto (large classes with minimal interactivity) and Zoom (for small classes with high interactivity) .
 Lecturers can use Panopto to present content to the class in the classroom via a projector and to simultaneously stream themselves and their presentation slides via a webcast.

 Note: It is important to mention that teaching in a hybrid classroom involves a lot of extra work for lecturers from an organizational, didactic and technical perspective.